 If a CNEP student chooses to complete the WHNP Certificate for CNEP Grads program, the student may choose to begin the DNP coursework simultaneously with the WHNP Certificate coursework, complete the WHNP Certificate prior to starting the DNP, or complete the WHNP Certificate after completing the DNP.
-CNEP students wishing to complete the WHNP Certificate and DNP simultaneously are expected to consult with the DNP

-Program Director and WHNP Department Chair prior to admission.
+CNEP students wishing to begin complete the WHNP Certificate and DNP simultaneously are expected to consult with the DNP Program Director and WHNP Department Chair prior to admission.
+CNEP students wishing to begin the WHNP Certificate and DNP simultaneously must complete the admission application for both programs by the established deadlines.
 Students are not allowed to complete any other FNU academic program simultaneously with the DNP.